 The process of separating the commercial product (the beans) from the coffee cherries generates enormous volumes of waste material in the form of pulp, residual matter, and parchment.
 Over a 6 month period in 1988, it was estimated that processing 547,000 tons of coffee in Central America generated as much as 1.1 million tons of pulp and polluted 110,000 cubic metres of water each day.
 This excess waste can also play havoc with soil and water sources as the coffee pulp is often dumped into streams, severely degrading fragile systems.

 Recent years have witnessed important progress in the development of environmentally sound measures due to the recognition of such wastage.
 This includes composting coffee husks mixed with farm animal manure to use as organic fertilizer in farming practices.

 The environmental impact of the coffee trade impacts the Earth's soil as well.
 Soil quality suffers when sun cultivated practices are favoured over the traditional growing means.
 The elimination of shade cover can cause significant impacts on various soil quality parameters, with higher rates of erosion occurring on renovated coffee plantations where vegetation has been reduced.

-An environmentally favoured alternative to sun cultivated coffee is shade grown coffee.
+An environmentally favored alternative to sun cultivated coffee is shade grown coffee.
 In this method, coffee plants are interspersed beneath local forest trees, mimicking the way coffee grows naturally in these regions.

 According to the American Birding Association (ABA), shade coffee plantations are second only to undisturbed forests as the best habitat for birds and other fauna in Latin America.